Optimizing Sensor Allocation against Attackers with Uncertain Intentions: A Worst-Case Regret Minimization Approach: Main Results

 In the zero-sum case, it is first noted that the optimal sensor allocation $\vec{x}_i$ for attacker's type $i$ can be obtained by solving the following optimization problem:

-That is, the defender selects $\vec{x} $ to minimize the attacker's value given the attacker $i$'s best response in the \ac{mdp} $M(\vec{x})$ and the attacker $i$' reward $R_i$.
+where $V_{2, i}^{\pi}(\nu; \vec{x})$ is attacker $i$'s value given attack strategy $\pi$ in the \ac{mdp} $M(\vec{x})$ and the attacker $i$'s reward $R_i$.
 The optimal sensor allocation problem can be formulated as an \ac{milp} (see \cite{liSynthesisProactiveSensor2023}).
+As a result, the \ac{wcarm} problem is formulated as: